Setting students up for financial success

 Financial success really is about developing good habits.
 We all have habits in life; both good and bad habits.
 When you are young, the best thing you can do is to develop some good financial habits sooner than later.

 Related article: 7 habits of wealthy people

 What habits should you be forming early, what should you learn about money when you’re young?
 The best habit you can develop at a young age is developing the habit of awareness and engagement.
 It’s important to participate in your finances.
 After 25 years of working with people in the financial industry, the people that I have seen that are successful financially are usually the ones participate in their finances.
-The more are more aware you are and the more you participate in your finances, the better off you will be.
+The more is more aware you are and the more you participate in your finances, the better off you will be.
 I’ve always said “Nobody cares about your money and finances than you.
 If you don’t care enough to participate, who will?”

 Students saving money for retirement